SBQ-1999/CryFold/README.md

 ## Overview
 CryFold is a software that automatically constructs full-atom 3D structural models of proteins based on cryo-EM density maps and sequence information.

 It has two main stages: the first step predicts the C<span>&alpha;</span> atom coordinates from the density map, and the second step builds the full-atom model by combining the sequence and density map information.
 Finally, the full-atom model will undergo a post-processing program to generate the final protein model.
-This post-processing program comes from [ModelAngelo](https://github.com/3dem/model-angelo).
+This post-processing program is modified from [ModelAngelo](https://github.com/3dem/model-angelo).

 <div align=center><img src="example/figure/framework.png" width="100%" height="100%"/></div>